Katakrima

 when thou art not a man who hath sinned

-but thou, Sin made flesh?
+but Sin made flesh?

 Thou didst not fall from false sunlit wings.